 Another significant CCTV development is the use of AI to alert controllers to unusual behavior and incidents in real time.
 Instead of watching a bank of screens for hours, the software captures video of unusual behavior and presents it to the control room operator, who decides what action to take.

 Much like with car alarms, people no longer react to burglar alarm activations.
 In recent years, the market has shifted toward 24/7 monitored alarm systems.
 Klimaszewski says these systems can step up your security game.
 “When trouble hits, these alarms alert you and the security team, who can respond swiftly, often quicker than the police,” Klimaszewski explained.
-“The added security and possible insurance discounts make these alarms a must-have for a solid physical security plan.”
+“The added security and possible business insurance discounts make these alarms a must-have for a solid physical security plan.”

 If mobile patrols get to the scene and discover the breach report was correct, they can then send for a police response.